 The Company does not have a policy which limits the tenure of its independent directors to nine (9) years.
-The shareholders' approval was obtained at the AGM each year for the re-appointment of Mary Geraldine Phipps who has served the Board as Senior Independent Non-Executive Director for more than nine (9) years.
+The shareholders' approval was obtained at the AGM each year for the re-appointment of Mary Geraldine Phipps and Chan Wah Chong who have served the Board as Senior Independent Non-Executive Director and Independent Non-Executive Director respectively for more than nine (9) years.